1849 Grand National: The Course

-The runners then crossed the lane again, jumping a fence as they did so which they had not jumped on the first circuit to set off on the second circuit.
+The runners then crossed the lane again, jumping into and out of a sunken lane, which in previous years had caused several competitors to refuse, including almost half the field in 1848, despite the hedge into the lane having been almost removed the previous year.
+Further alterations were made this year as the lane was greatly filled in, the remaining hedge in front of it removed, and the formidable hedge out of it cut to half its previous size with two gaps placed in it.
+The lane would gradually be levelled to the course completely over the next few years.

 The line of country run towards Becher's for the second time was slightly different from the first as the runners jumped the first fence of the second circuit some fifty metres away from where they would have met it first time around.
-As they continued towards Becher's they would meet each fence at a closer point to where they jumped on the first circuit until the two paths of the first and second circuits finally met at Becher's itself, this time being the nineteenth fence.
-The runners then followed the same path as first time round with the Canal Turn being fence twenty-one and Valentine's Brook being fence twenty-two.
-After jumping out of the lane, which this time was fence twenty-five, the runners once again deviated from the first circuit, this time having to continue out to the widest extreme of the racecourse before turning into the home straight, on the first circuit they followed the path used today.
+As they continued towards Becher's they would meet each fence, which were little more than eighteen inch high earth banks, at a closer point to where they jumped on the first circuit until the two paths of the first and second circuits finally met at Becher's itself, this time being the twenty-first fence.
+The runners then followed the same path as first time round with the Canal Turn being fence twenty-four and Valentine's Brook being fence twenty-five.
+After crossing the lane back on to the race course, the runners once again deviated from the first circuit, this time having to continue out to the widest extreme so that the spectators in the many grandstands got a good view of the final half mile of the race along home straight.

-By taking the widest extreme of the course the runners then had a home run of about a quarter of a mile in front of all of the stands and enclosures, this being deliberately designed to give as many spectators as possible a close up view of the action.
-A hurdle was placed halfway up the run in, this being the twenty-sixth and final flight.
+Two hurdles were placed along the straight, being the thirty-first and thirty second obstacles.
 The winning post was about thirty metres beyond its present location at the very end of the straight.